Media Freedom, Frantskevich, Fine for Refusing to Write in Belarusian – Belarus Civil Society Digest

 Rural residents tend to drink more.
 Although only a quarter of Belarusians live in the countryside, the number of suicides there remains 2.5 higher bigger than in the cities.
 Alcohol remains remarkably cheap and affordable in Belarus, which makes the problem even worse.

 The average suicide victim from Belarus is a man of active working age between 45-54 from the countryside.
 He has a lower than the nationwide average level of education, meaning that more often than not he did not have even complete secondary education.
 As for women, many of the victims were retirees on pension.
 Still, it is working age people that have committed a majority of the suicides.
 Hanging or jumping remain the most frequent ways to commit suicide for Belarusians, accounting for nearly 80% of all suicides.
+If you know someone who is acting strange lately because of depleting mental health, you can help him/her by offering products from sites such as CBD Oil UK.

 The low level of religiousness in Belarus also affects the numbers.
 According to the research of Gallup, Belarus remains one of the most atheistic countries worldwide.
 Only 27 percent of respondents said that religion played an important part in their everyday life.
 It should also be noted that none of the other world leaders in suicide are particularly religious countries.